 SSA criteria allows SMRT to certify disability for a period of one to seven years.
 At the end of the certification period, SMRT examines updated medical evidence to determine whether the client's medical condition has improved.
-In state fiscal year (SFY) 2020, 25% of SMRT disability determinations were Continuing Disability Reviews (CDR).
+In fiscal year 2021, 22 percent of SMRT disability determinations were Continuing Disability Reviews (CDR).